 Winner by 30%

-FRS rates % higher than Visiting Angels on Compensation Culture Ratings vs Visiting Angels Ratings based on looking at 490 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Do you believe you're paid fairly?" and "Does your company give annual bonuses?".
+FRS rates % higher than Visiting Angels on Compensation Culture Ratings vs Visiting Angels Ratings based on looking at 493 ratings from employees of the two companies.
+Ratings come from the answers to questions like "How often do you get a raise?" and "Are you satisfied with your Benefits?".

-FRS rates % lower than Visiting Angels on Team Culture Ratings vs Visiting Angels Ratings based on looking at 409 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How would you rate the quality of your coworkers?" and "Are your company's meetings effective?".
+FRS rates % lower than Visiting Angels on Team Culture Ratings vs Visiting Angels Ratings based on looking at 412 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "How would you rate the quality of your coworkers?".

 Environment Culture Ratings vs Visiting Angels